 Whilst some aspects of building a pedal chain are subjective and based on personal preference, there are also many aspects which need to be done a certain way to ensure you get the best out of your board.

 For example, you should always have a power supply on your board instead of plugging into a regular power outlet.
 Having this will ensure that you always have a clean power source that won’t add a buzz to your sound.
+Even if you’re building a basic, beginner pedal board, having a power supply is still important.

 You should always have a bass tuner pedal on your board too.
 Many believe that you should have your tuner pedal (like the TC electronic polytune) coming out of the aux out from your volume pedal.
 This allows you to always have your tuner running.